 The Consular section of U.S. Embassy Juba offers limited services to U.S. citizens in South Sudan.
-All routine services for passports and notarial services are conducted by appointment only.
-Please use our online appointment system to schedule your appointment.
+All routine passport and notary services are conducted by appointment only.
+Please use our online appointment system to schedule your appointment. **We do NOT accept walk-in appointments or inquiries.

 Please note that the U.S. Embassy in Juba cannot process non-immigrant visas (including tourist or student visas) or immigrant visas.
 The U.S. Embassy in Nairobi, Kenya, processes all petition-based visas and applicants can apply for a tourist visa at any U.S. Embassy that processes B1/B2 tourist visas.
 Please visit the U.S. Embassy Nairobi’s website to learn more about applying for a visa.